eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- Familiarity with UCIE/HBM/DDR protocols is preferred
 	- Experience in D2D/HBM/DDR projects is preferred
 + skill set:
+	- As a design verification technical lead, you will be responsible for defining the comprehensive verification and validation plan covering block to fullchip and system level validation.
+You will also be responsible for carrying out design validation to ensure design full functionality from logic simulation, emulation prototyping to system level validation.
+In additional, you will be driving the verification methodology to improve the verification flow and reduce the verification time through automation.
+	- Location: Penang, Malaysia
+	- Create verification and validation plan based on IP/FPGA architecture specifications and carry out all the validation tasks.
+The plan should include functional, system level and fullchip verification and validation perspectives.
+	- Developing IP/subsystem/system level/fullchip testbench, create tests, and necessary coverage goals based on specification to verify the design.
+	- Lead the results review against the coverage goals.
+Track and improve the tests to ensure the desire coverage is met.
+	- Support cross-functional teams in IP functional validation tests for IP bring-up on actual FPGA.
+	- Standardizing verification and validation framework, drive system test design implementation and overall IP system validation on HW.
+	- Define and develop verification and validation tools and flows to reduce the verification time.
+	- Interfacing with 3rd party vendors for latest industry tool and methodology evaluation.
+	- Apply advanced techniques to achieve verification and validation with the highest quality, productivity, and time-to-market.
+	- Bachelor's degree in Electrical, Electronics or equivalent.
+	- Experience in IC design verification.
+	- Experienced using advanced verification methodologies such as UVM, OVM, VMM, System Verilog, constrained-random verification, assertion-based verification, and functional coverage techniques is a strong plus.
+	- Experienced creating and executing validation plans.
+	- Experience of leading a verification or validation team.
+	- Familiar in RTL design with Verilog and/or VHDL is a strong plus.
+	- Knowledge of memory interface protocol (DDR, HBM, etc) or high speed interfaces (PCIe, Ethernet, etc) is a strong plus.
+	- Familiar with Perl, TCL and shell scripts is a plus.
+	- Exceptional analytical, problem solving and communication skills.
+Able to work independently.
+	- Demonstrates fundamental values such as accountability, integrity and a winning mindset.
++ skill set:
+	- The ASIC Verification Engineer primary job function is Pre-Silicon Design Verification of Spiking Neural Network IP and SOC designs using industry standard verification methodologies.
+	- Pre-Silicon Design verification of next generation Spiking Neural Network IPs and SoCs, blocks and/or chip top-level.
+	- Collaborate with other team members to define a verification methodology and a test plan.
+	- Develop IP level verification environments including stimulus generators, monitors, scoreboards, and coverage collectors
+	- Build self-checking test benches for SoC blocks and chip top-level verification.
+	- Develop verification plan for IP and SOC features
+	- Generate directed and random test cases, write regression scripts, and report code and functional coverage.
+	- Do a first level debug for root cause classification (TB, HW, or SW issue), and work with design team to validate fixes or workarounds.
+	- Run Gate level simulations, and replicate Silicon/FPGA bugs in the test bench environment.
+	- Develop and grow verification infrastructure to improve verification productivity and regression management
+	- Contribute to identifying and adopting best engineering practices with cross-functional teams
+	- BS/MS in Electrical Engineering or related degree or certification required.
+	- 2+ years of experience in System Verilog or UVM/OVM based verification
+	- Good skills in verification methodology, test planning and test bench architecture
+	- Very good experience with System Verilog and advanced verification techniques: constrained random verification, code/functional/assertion coverage.
+	- Experience in integrating Verification IPs, and HW/SW Co-Simulation is a plus.
+	- Knowledge of ARM based SoC architecture and system busses (AHB, AXI, APB) is strongly desired.
+	- Knowledge of standard SoC interfaces (SPI, I2C, ect…) and high-speed IO protocols (PCIe, USB, DDR) is a plus.
+	- Programming skills in C++, Python, and shell scripting are strongly desired.
+	- Good debugging skills, and well experienced with VCS/Verdi or similar toolsets.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.